 What Does a Stockbroker Do?

-Being a stockbroker is a complex job.
-It involves a number of essential components:
+Being a stockbroker is a complicated job.
+It involves many essential components:

 - Trading securities for clients

 - Researching the market for solid investments